xiaozhibin/Assignment2/readme.md

 ###4.
 Analysis of the Network Visualization
-+ The different colors of the nodes show the different group of the person and the
++ The different colors of the nodes show the different group of the person
 + After selecting one node, we can easier to find the relevant nodes with the help of the emphasized nodes and linksby changing colors.
 + Besides, the fisheye function help us easy to observe micro and macro features in the graph.